One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Numerous companies have investigated the optimal number of times to post on each channel, and it is essential to note the potential appetite of users on each platform.

-However, as consultant Jay Baer points out, your daily or weekly cadence is insignificant compared to having a marketing plan and a process in place to create genuinely compelling posts consistently.
+However, as consultant Jay Baer points out, your daily or weekly cadence is insignificant compared to having a marketing plan and a process to create compelling posts consistently.
 There are no “neutral” reactions, so don’t post it if it’s not good.

 Hootsuite and Buffer are two helpful marketing tools for scheduling future posts.
 You can use them to schedule posts and track engagement metrics for your social networks by integrating them with your browser and dozens of other apps.